peterprib/node-red-contrib-loadbalance/README.md

 ## To be done

-1. Choice between message discard, queue, random or next when saturation reached
-* Persist path states and capacity on recycle
+1. Persist path states and capacity on recycle
 * Am alive polling, keep alive can be used to trigger remote to send capacity metrics
 * Dynamic addition of paths by remote nodes subscribing or discovery
 * Some base capacity calls to remote engines
 * sticky path
+* mps - default base capacity set per path at setup

 # Install